-The hotel was right on the water and our sea view room on the second floor had a balcony we could sit out on to watch the Pacific, although the wind off the water quickly chilled you down.
-Luckily we had booked a room with a fireplace to warm up in after we sat outside and watched the sun set over the water.
+The hotel was right on the water.
+Our sea view room on the second floor had a balcony we could sit out on to watch the Pacific.
+Luckily we booked a room with a fireplace to warm us up after we sat outside and watched the sun set over the water.

 Things To Do In Oregon

-The Redwood Highway is a short 20 mile detour off of Hwy 101 at Leggat.
-It gives you an early view of giant redwoods you will see as you travel down the west coast.
-There are numerous trail heads to stop for a walk or just slowly drive thru the park.
+The Redwood Highway was a short 20 mile detour off of Hwy 101 at Leggat.
+It gave us an early view of giant redwoods we saw as we travelled down the west coast.
+There were numerous trail heads to stop for a walk or just slowly drive thru the park.

 4) Watch For Whales

 The Information Centre clerk suggested we stop at the Requa Overlook, high above the mouth of the Klamath River.
 She said there were often there because the whales fed at the river mouth.
 We hoped we would not miss this viewing.